-Japan Adopts PEPPOL Network for e-Invoicing
+Japan Adopts Peppol Network for e-Invoicing: Qualified Invoice Method

-Japan is in the process of developing its e-invoicing project based on the PEPPOL standard.
-PEPPOL is a common and interoperable standard that aims to promote the development of cross-border e-Procurement.
+Japan is in the process of developing its e-invoicing project based on the Peppol standard.
+Peppol is a common and interoperable standard that aims to promote the development of cross-border e-Procurement.

 Its goal is to facilitate a digital transformation in the country by promoting the use of technology for the management and exchange of standardized documents.
 Digitizing the entire invoicing and administrative process will make Japanese companies more efficient and productive.
 EDICOM is a member of EIPA and will support Japanese companies in their digital transformation.

-EDICOM PEPPOL Access Point enables European administrations and authorities to interact with their network of partners and suppliers through integrated solutions that automate the exchange of all types of electronic documents under the PEPPOL-XML standard.
+EDICOM has been a certified Peppol Access Point since 2015.
+EDICOM Peppol Access Point enables administrations and authorities to interact with their network of partners and suppliers through integrated solutions that automate the exchange of all types of electronic documents under the Peppol standard.

-Which countries exchange electronic invoices through PEPPOL?
+Which countries exchange electronic invoices through Peppol?

-Although PEPPOL was initially designed by the European Union to facilitate cross-border trade between companies and public bodies within the EU itself, it has become a successful model and is being used outside the EU.
+Although Peppol was initially designed by the European Union to facilitate cross-border trade between companies and public bodies within the EU itself, it has become a successful model and is being used outside the EU.

 Looking closely into the APAC region, Singapore, Australia and New Zealand are some countries that also will be working with the Peppol format.
 Countries like Malaysia are also considering the use of the Peppol Network for their electronic invoicing projects.